apprenticearnab/Image-Classifier-using-Tensorflow-/README.md

 This is a simple approach to classify mnist datasets using tensorflow.Here I am using Recurrent Neural Networks to classify the Images.
-Rrcurrent neural networks is a type of deep learning-oriented algorithm, which follows a sequential approach.
+Recurrent neural networks is a type of deep learning-oriented algorithm, which follows a sequential approach.It uses LSTM or Long Short Term Memory.